sonatsuer/sonatsuer.github.io/markdown/posts/linear-combinations-of-applicatives.md

 If you want to skip the mathematics, you can directly jump to the Either-ish examples section.
 This is where Haskell code starts.
-The code in that section and more --a small test suite and a few more examples-- is available as a [gist](https://gist.github.com/sonatsuer/f535501fbc1c793a1ecde83d4ded149e).
+The code in that section and more --a small test suite and a few more examples-- are available as a [gist](https://gist.github.com/sonatsuer/f535501fbc1c793a1ecde83d4ded149e).

 ## The Construction